 Only took off in Europe

 What did it get right?
 The business model looks reasonable, but more importantly, they had a critical mass of publications.
-Point 2, the UX friction, can be accommodated if there's an appropriate number of publications so there’s incentive to get onboard.
+Point 2, the UX friction, can be accommodated if there's an appropriate number of publications so there’s enough incentive to get onboard.

-So, what exactly is PaperWall and how does it fit into this space?
-It's a pay-only-for-what-you-read system where a paywall shows up on each article registered against the PaperWall network.
+So, what exactly is Paperwall and how does it fit into this space?
+It's a pay-only-for-what-you-read system where a paywall shows up on each article registered against the Paperwall network.
 It works by allowing publications to register their site, add a bit of code, then configure each article to accept tickets.
-These tickets can be purchased by readers on PaperWall, and redeemed with as few as 2 clicks to provide an interaction as streamlined as possible.
+These tickets can be purchased by readers on Paperwall, and redeemed with as few as 2 clicks to provide an interaction as streamlined as possible.

 How does it address the shortcomings of the previous solutions?